bnomei/kirby3-redirects/README.md

 ## Site Methods

-The site methods `appendRedirect` and `removeRedirect` allow you to programmatically change the redirects table (if stored in a Page/Site-Object).
+The site methods `appendRedirects` and `removeRedirects` allow you to programmatically change the redirects table (if stored in a Page/Site-Object).

 ```php
 // add single item